MaxGrtz/warehouse_planner/README.md

     - the chosen state representation is only useful for fairly small orders, but performs well in this domain
     - Problems:
-        -> for every additional item in the order the neighborhood of a state increases by the number of considered PSUs -> this leads to an extreme decline in performance and worse results (because of the increasingly complex/big search space)
+        -> for every additional item in the order the neighborhood of a state increases by the number of considered PSUs -> this leads to an extreme decline in performance and worse results (because of the increasingly complex/big neighborhoods)
     - alternative solution:
         -> represent a state by a binaray or boolean numpy array -> every position in such a state corresponds to a PSU